SeunDeve/Huddle-Landing-page/README.md

 # Huddle-Landing-page
-check in the environment for pages
+check in the environments for pages
+# link to the github-page https://seundeve.github.io/Huddle-Landing-page/